j-bro/revenue-recognition/README.txt

 ## How to run

+### Database setup
+To initialize the database tables, run the db-init.sql script in your MySQL database.

+### Populate initial data
+Once the server is running, you can populate the database with some dummy data by making a POST request to 'http://<your-server-ip>/revenue-recognition/populate'.

 ### War
 The project can be easily deployed on any container web server using the provided 'revenue-recognition.war' archive.
 For example, using Tomcat simply upload the WAR file from the admin server manager page.
+To enable connection to the database, set the following environment variables accordingly (examples given):
+ - MYSQL_HOST=localhost
+ - MYSQL_PORT=3306
+ - MYSQL_ROOT_PASSWORD=rootroot

 The service will be available at 'http://<your-server-ip>/revenue-recognition/'.